asuna-mt/minetest_findbiome/README.md

 If the biome could not be found, just move to somewhere else and try again.

+## Modding info

+For modders, this mod offers a single function to search biomes via code.
+See `API.md` for details.

 ## Authors
 - paramat (MIT License)
 - Wuzzy (MIT License)